TimpaniUmbra/TimpaniUmbraWebsite/content/Final Fantasy XIV/OC Showcase - Tyym Paanih/Photo Series - Junelezen 2024.md

 ### Day 13: New Aquaintance
 *Arriving in Kugane, Tyym meets an adventurer who looks a little low-energy.
 Luckily, she has enough money to grab some food for both of them, and the two enjoy a chance to get to know each other.*

+*Featuring friend Khai, and their character Stranger Khai!*

 ![[junelezen13.jpg]]
 ### Day 14: Waystop
 *Tyym was set to head out of Kugane by now, but, uh... there was some cool stuff at the markets, so she stopped on the way to the airship port.*